2024 Best Radio, Television & Digital Communication Schools in South Carolina

 Radio, Television & Digital Communication is above average in terms of popularity with it being the #61 most popular degree program in the country.
 So, you have a fair amount of options to choose from when looking for a school.

 For its 2024 ranking, College Factual looked at 2 schools in South Carolina to determine which ones were the best for radio, television & digital communication students pursuing a degree.
-Combined, these schools handed out 97 degrees in radio, television & digital communication to qualified students.
+When you put them all together, these colleges and universities awarded 107 degrees in radio, television & digital communication during the 2021-2022 academic year.

 The digital communication school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best Radio, Television & Digital Communication Schools in South Carolina.